MacroUniverse/SLISCt/README.md

 }
 ```

 SLISC has a modular design like the Standard Template Library.
 Just include any header file(s) in the `SLISC/` folder.
-All definitions has namespace `slisc`.
+All definitions have namespace `slisc`.

 ## Recommended Programming Style
 * All SLISC containers types (e.g. Matrix<>, Vector<>) should be returned by reference.